-Moreover, investigating these factors would provide implication and a fresh view for the government and policy makers to broaden policy solutions beyond the limited opportunities held in labor market currently.
-For example, the Malaysian Ministry of Health could increase the number of nurses in hospitals and implement a new policy in that sector.
+Moreover, investigating these factors would provide implication and a fresh view for the government and policy makers to broaden policy solutions beyond the limited opportunities held in the current labour market.
+For example, the Ministry of Health Malaysia could increase the number of nurses in hospitals and implement a new policy in that sector.
 Consequently, these findings could bridge the gap in specific research on non-traditional careers for men specifically in the Malaysian context.
-Based on our study findings, we therefore suggest that Malaysian men enter into a female career plan in advance and are supported by job vacancies.
+Based on the findings, we recommend that Malaysian men explore career paths that are associated with females, and that they be supported by available job opportunities.